harris222/Magellan.info/README.md

 ## User Features: ##
 - [X] User can upload a JSON database of course information from local repository.
-- [X] User can save multiple JSON databases of course information from local repository, allowing power to assess multiple profiles.
+- [X] User can save multiple JSON databases of course information onto local repository, allowing power to assess multiple profiles.
 - [X] User can add courses.
 - [X] User can remove courses.